Updated May 30, 2020

 And intro packet and a welcome packet are two different things.
 The intro packet helped potential clients know what to expect, and helped you weed out people who didn’t agree with how you work or your policies.
-A welcome packet is for clients who are already clients, and it goes into the details of what they need to do.
+A welcome packet is for people who are paying clients, and it goes into the details of what they need to do.

 Again, we don’t want our clients feeling lost during the project.

 Your welcome packet should include the nitty-gritty details that your client needs to know throughout the project.

 - How to use your project management system (like Asana or Freedcamp)

 - How to give feedback during the project